redsift/kdb-rs-hash/README.md

 ## OS-X notes

-The target build a dylib that is 'weak linked', i.e. the KDB symbols are left undefined as the library is meant for inclusion in a running Q process.
+The target build a dylib that is 'weak linked', i.e. the kdb+ symbols are left undefined as the library is meant for inclusion in a running Q process.

 For inclusion into the Q process, this can be renamed to `.so`. e.g.